 Monogenic sex-linked diseases are those caused by the alteration of a single gene, which is also located on the sex chromosomes (X and Y).
 However, these chromosomes are very different from each other.
 The X chromosome is three times the size of the Y, and contains over a thousand genes, while the Y contains just 75.
 This means that when we speak of monogenic diseases linked to sex, we are actually referring to diseases caused by a gene located on the X chromosome.

-As we all know, women (XX) inherit one X chromosome from our mother and another X chromosome from our father.
-Men (XY), on the other hand, inherit the X chromosome from their mother and the Y chromosome from their father.
-This fact will make as long as men inherit a genetic mutation located on the X chromosome they express the disease (either dominant or recessive).
+As we all know, women (XX) inherit an X chromosome from their mother and an X chromosome from their father.
+Males (XY), on the other hand, inherit the X chromosome from their mother and the Y chromosome from their father.
+This fact will cause as long as men inherit a genetic mutation located on the X chromosome they express the disease (either dominant or recessive).
 In contrast, women, when it comes to a recessive disease, can mask the effect of the mutation with the second (healthy) copy of the same gene located on the other X chromosome.

-Therefore, all recessive monogenic diseases, whose causative gene is located on the X chromosome, will affect men more than women.
+Therefore, all monogenic recessive diseases, whose causative gene is located on the X chromosome, will affect males more than females.
 Some examples of these diseases that affect men more than women are hemophilia, red-green color blindness, congenital night blindness, high blood pressure, Duchenne muscular dystrophy, and also Fragile X syndrome.

 - Rosa García-Verdugo, “Genetics is you”.
 Editorial Paidós, 2020.